 The LOS (Line of Sight) angle is defined as the angle between a horizontal line and the line from you to your target.
-To adjust the LOS Angle, tap the LOS Angle button on the main reticle display.
+To change the LOS Angle, tap the LOS Angle button on the main reticle display.
 This will open the "Adjust LOS Angle" display.
-To adjust the angle, touch/drag anywhere below the toolbar, and the arrow will follow your fingertip.
-To quickly zero the Angle, tap the Zero button in the upper right hand corner of the display.
-When the desired angle is set, tap the Done button to save the setting and return to the reticle display.
+This display will allow you to manually set the angle in degrees or by the angle cosine.